Are you confused about utilizing parts of Raspberries you accidentally pruned this winter?

 3. Propagating Raspberries From Root Division

-Both the summer and fall-bearers can also be propagated via root division.
+Both the summer and fall-bearers can be propagated via root division.

 To propagate, follow these steps.

-- Ensure to take the rootlets nearest to the mother plant’s root ball.
+- Cut off three inches long young rootlets nearest the mother plant’s root ball.

 - Use pruners and trim off the bottom end of rootlets diagonally.

 - Make holes about three inches deep, using a pencil, in the same potting mix mentioned above.

 - Dip the cuttings first in water and then in the rooting hormone powder and place them in the holes.

 - Place six cuttings per 24 to 36 inches wide pot.

 - Lightly moisten the soil with water.
 And place the cuttings in a shaded area away from sunlight.

 Shoots may take several months to appear, so you can apply water-soluble fertilizer once they do.